sev1

 IC Responsibilities:

 🙅♀️ What an IC is NOT: The IC is not the person who fixes the problem.
+If the incident commander is glued to dashboards, no one is steering the response!
 They are the person who ensures the problem gets fixed.
+Delegate the analysis.
+Coordinate the people.
+Stay above the weeds.
 Resist the urge to dive into debugging!

 Incident Roles and Responsibilities